-This involves pre-arranged visits, usually to your home, made by two specialist Fire Brigade staff.
+This involves pre-arranged visits or calls with specialist Fire Brigade staff.
 Who will speak with the young person about fire-setting in the home, outside the home and hoax calling and support them to change behaviour.

 Signs of fire-setting behaviour can include: